danishnaseer00/Fine-Tuning-Hyperparameters-for-NN/README.md

 # 🔧 Hyperparameter Tuning for Neural Networks

 This repository contains a Jupyter Notebook focused on exploring hyperparameter tuning techniques for improving the performance of neural networks.
-It utilizes `Keras` and `TensorFlow`, along with tuning tools such as `KerasTuner`, to find optimal configurations for building and training deep learning models.
+It utilizes `Keras` and `TensorFlow`, along with tuning tools to find optimal configurations for building and training deep learning models.

 ## 📘 Overview